Spread of food dishes on wood table with green napkin

 What is it?
 This is where you come for beautiful, restrained Japanese food with a focus on seafood.

 Why go?
 Named after a Japanese style of pottery, Raku blurs the lines between art and sustenance.
-The menu is extensive, showcasing seafood in all its rainbow glory.
-You can have it raw in the kingfish served with truffle yuzu, cold in a spanner crab sushi roll, or hot as king prawns doused in XO butter.
-Masters of the blades, the chefs expertly slice up fresh snapper, tuna belly and scallops into sashimi or nigiri; add crunch with popcorn shrimp on the tempura menu; and grill high-grade Wagyu on a robata charcoal grill.
+The menu is extensive, showcasing seafood in all its glory.
+You can have it raw in the kingfish served with yuzu truffle dressing, cold in a spanner crab sushi roll, or hot as king prawns doused in XO butter.
+Masters of the blade, the chefs expertly slice up fresh snapper, tuna belly and scallops into sashimi or nigiri; add crunch with popcorn shrimp on the tempura menu; and grill high-grade Wagyu on a robata charcoal grill.
 The carefully adorned plates are a spectacle in themselves, nevermind the super sleek, monochrome fit-out to boot.
-From the $60 express lunch to the $170 royal tasting degustation, Raku will leave you wishing you had the moolah to dine here daily – or maybe you do, but that’s none of our business.
+From the $60 express lunch on weekdays to the $170 royal tasting degustation, Raku will leave you wishing you had the moolah to dine here daily – or maybe you do, but that’s none of our business.

-Time Out tip: Gluten-free, gang, rejoice.
-There’s a five-page menu dedicated to you, featuring treats like chargrilled cauliflower with miso-butter mayonnaise, and soft shell crab tempura.
+Time Out tip: Gluten-free gang, rejoice.
+There’s a five-page menu dedicated to you, featuring treats like chargrilled cauliflower with miso-butter mayonnaise and soft shell crab tempura.

-Address: 148 Bunda Street, Canberra
+Address: 148 Bunda St, Canberra

 Melissa Woodley